amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

   execute(impl, s, acts) = execute(model, s, acts)
 ```

-Less formally: no matter what seqeunce of actions you take in the implementation, nor what state it starts in, it should always agree with the model.
+Less formally: no matter what sequence of actions you take in the implementation, nor what state it starts in, it should always agree with the model.
 The key words being "no matter what" and "always" - this should be true of all actions, in any order, from any starting state, ever.
 In other words, this statement is _complete_, and we'll refer to it as "the holistic correctness statement."
 It's important to keep this statement in mind, since **this is our definition of correctness and our end goal**, and any optimization that we do always has to tie back to it.
 (Note: this is also a classic way of expressing [refinement]({% post_url 2021-11-26-refinement %})).

 As we hinted at in the introduction, there are some very unfortunate things about this holistic correctness statement in a practical testing context.
 First is the `actions` variable.
 A real application accepts an infinite stream of actions.
 Even though we limit our test to finite sequences, combinatorics is just not on our side, with the number of k-length sequences of n actions equaling n^k - a dreadful exponential growth curve.
 That means that as the number of actions in the systems grows, and as we test longer sequences, the number of possible interleavings of actions grows exponentially.
 Whatever subset of sequences our test generates is an infinitesimal portion of them all.